Country home in Corfu

 We have a travel guide next to the bed in the guest bedroom that will give you great ideas for days out, the Achillion Palace is not for from us (accessible by bus) and it truly is a must as the views are breathtaking.

-The beaches are about 1/2 drive adn can be found using the sat nav.
+The beaches are about 1/2 drive and can be found using the sat nav.

 Responsibilities & Pets

-The pets have half a packet of wet food and a small handful of biscuits each, twice a day as well as water which we also change twice a day.
-We usually leave water inside and outside as it can get get very hot and they rarely come in during the day but if they do, you must put the cats out before you go to bed (they have a cat house outside) and Bo has a cage.
+The Molly and Lola have half a packet of wet food and a small handful of biscuits each, twice a day.
+Ron only likes biscuits.
+We change the water twice a day, because of mozzies.
+Bo has a bowl of dry food in the morning which he picks at during the day (fuss pot) and treats now and again.
+We usually leave water inside and outside as it can get get very hot and they rarely come in during the day but if they do, you must put the cats out before you go to bed in the summer (they have a cat house outside) and Bo has a cage for time out, he sleeps on his bed in our room.

 Ron will get under your feet during feeding as he thinks that head butting your legs will make you go faster, Molly is quite reserved but likes to cuddle on her terms.
+Lola is still very much a baby and will try to sneak into the house if you let her.
 Bo will just dive straight in so we try to feed him apart from the cats.

-The plant pots will need watering first thing in the morning OR last thing at night before it gets too hot.
+The plant pots will need watering last thing at night.
 The grass will need watering every other day in the summer months (unless there is a storm, which are quite spectacular) and can take about an hour dependant on the water pressure.
 The grass we normally cut once a week, however it will obviously grow less in colder months....

-The house is hoovered once a day (hard floors)to deter the mozzies, especially under the beds and cupboards as well as being and polished/cleaned on a Monday.
+The carpets are hoovered once a day because of pet hair (hard floors, which will need sweeping) to deter the mozzies, especially under the beds and cupboards.

 Air conditioning is a godsend during hot spells.

-We do not subscribe to any Greek TV network, however there is access to both Netflix and Amazon Prime through the Smart TV.
+We do not subscribe to any Greek TV network, however there is access to both Netflix and Now TV through the Smart TV.
 We have a variety of board games as well as packs of cards, if you are that way inclined....and obviously we also have wi-fi. + More info